maxmiguta/project3/readme.md

 ## Testing

-### Responsive testing
+### Responsive testing and code validation

-#### Browsers checked
+#### Browsers and devices
 ```
 Mozilla Firefox
 Google Chrome
 Internet Explorer
 Safari
 ```
-The website looks and works fine at full screen size on all of the above mentioned browsers.
-I used the developer tools in Google Chrome and Firefox, as well as my own Android phone and an iPad, to check how the site looks on smaller screen devices and it passes that test also.
+The website looks good and works fine at full screen size on all of the above mentioned browsers.
+I used the developer tools in Google Chrome and Firefox, as well as my own Android phone and an iPad, to check how the site looks on smaller screen devices and it does well in all respects.

+#### Code validation

+I put my code through *W3C* (for both HTML & CSS) and *JSHint* online validation services to make sure the code is as clean and error-free as possible.

 ### Automated testing